GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   A and the version of B are linkage-compatible.

-### Static Linkage Checking

-- **Static linkage**: a reference from a class to another class that is statically found in the Java class file of the former class.

-- **Static linkage error**: a linkage error for a static linkage.

-- **Static linkage check**: a process to identify the existence of _static linkage conflicts_ for a given classpath, by scanning Java classes and verifying the availability in the classpath.
+### Class usage graph

 - **Class usage graph**: a possibly cyclic directed graph of references between classes in the classpath.
 The nodes (vertices) of the graph correspond to Java classes and the directed edges are references between classes.
-  For example, when 'Class A' has reference to 'Class B' on calling a method X, the class usage graph holds an edge between two nodes:
+  For example, when 'Class A' invokes method X on 'Class B', the class usage graph holds an edge between the two nodes:

   ```
   [Class A] --(method X of class B)-> [Class B]